Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 GANs in a nutshell.
 {: .img-caption}

-* **Relevant models from previous post**
+* **Relevant models from previous post:**
-	1. __Generative Adversarial Networks__: the original, vanilla, GANs.
+	1. _Generative Adversarial Networks_: the original, vanilla, GANs.
-	2. __Deep Convolutional GANs (DCGANs)__: first major improvement on the GAN architecture in terms of training stability and quality of the samples.
+	2. _Deep Convolutional GANs (DCGANs)_: first major improvement on the GAN architecture in terms of training stability and quality of the samples.
-	3. __Improved DCGANs__: another improvement over the previous baseline, DCGANs.
+	3. _Improved DCGANs_: another improvement over the previous baseline, DCGANs.
 It allows generating higher-resolution images.
-	4. __Conditional GANs (cGANs)__: GANs that use label information to enhance the quality of the images and control how these images will look.
+	4. _Conditional GANs (cGANs)_: GANs that use label information to enhance the quality of the images and control how these images will look.
-	5. __InfoGANs__: this type is able to encode meaningful image features in a completely unsupervised way.
+	5. _InfoGANs_: this type is able to encode meaningful image features in a completely unsupervised way.
 For example, on the digit dataset MNIST, they encode the rotation of the digit.
-	6. __Wasserstein GANs (WGANs)__: redesign of the original loss function, which correlates with image quality.
+	6. _Wasserstein GANs (WGANs)_: redesign of the original loss function, which correlates with image quality.
 This also improves training stability and makes WGANs less reliant on the network architecture.

 ## <a name="gans-evolution-II"></a> GANs: the evolution (part II)